21 Days of Prayer and Fasting

 The goal of fasting is to draw near to God and to deepen our faith.
 We set aside seasons to fast and pray as a community of faith so we can empty ourselves of lesser things to be filled with more of God’s presence.
 Taking up the spiritual practice of fasting is a way to express humility and openness.
 Now is the time for us to seek God’s heart and vision for our lives and our church.
 We desire fellowship with the Holy Spirit and to be empowered to do the “greater things” Jesus spoke of in the Gospel of John.

-Sermon Series: “Greater Things”
+Sermon Series: “Winter Renewal”

 “Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.
 And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 You may ask me for anything in my name, and I will do it.” – John 14:12-14